Updated Oct 30th, 2024

 New Simpler, More Flexible Conversion Tracking Options

 In Google Analytics 4, conversions are now called “conversions,” whereas in the previous version, they were called “goals” Google Analytics 4 allows you to see all your events in one place.
 You can then choose what to measure and when to measure them.
 You can create multiple conversions at once.
 You can also add custom dimensions to your conversions, allowing you to see how users behave across different pages of your website.
-Also, you can now add up to 30 conversions per account, whereas Google Analytics 3 had a limit of 20 goals per account.
-One key difference between the old and the new versions of Google Analytics is that in Google Analytics 3, a goal completion is counted only once per session, even if the user completes the goal more than once in a session.
+Also, you can now add up to 30 conversions per account, whereas Universal Analytics had a limit of 20 goals per account.
+One key difference between the old and the new versions of Google Analytics is that in Universal Analytics, a goal completion is counted only once per session, even if the user completes the goal more than once in a session.
 In the new version of Google Analytics, conversions are counted as often as they occur within the same session.
-Therefore, don’t be surprised if your conversions are significantly higher in Google Analytics 4 than in Google Analytics 3.
-That said, purchases will still count once and should match the previous reporting in Google Analytics 3.
+Therefore, don’t be surprised if your conversions are significantly higher in Google Analytics 4 than in Universal Analytics.
+That said, purchases will still count once and should match the previous reporting in Universal Analytics.

 Customer Lifecycle-framed Reporting